DrPaulBrewer/decorated-google-drive/test/README.md

 You can use [curl](https://stackoverflow.com/a/18260206/103081) and a browser to get the refresh and access tokens for testing.

+The tests use these OAuth2 scopes

+* `"https://www.googleapis.com/auth/drive"` Create files and read files made by the app.
+* `"https://www.googleapis.com/auth/drive.appfolder"` Use the hidden appDataFolder.

 1. set these environment variables

 * `GOOGLE_DRIVE_CLIENT_ID`